Terms of Business

 2. Law and Jurisdiction

-These Terms of Business shall be governed by and construed in accordance with Guernsey Law and shall be subject to the exclusive jurisdiction of the courts of Guernsey, unless otherwise agreed in writing by us.
+These Terms of Business shall be governed by and construed in accordance with Laws of Guernsey and shall be subject to the exclusive jurisdiction of the courts of Guernsey, unless otherwise agreed in writing by us.

 3. Our service to you